 Grammy winner Henry Kaiser is widely recognized as one of the most creative and innovative guitarists, improvisers, and producers in the fields of rock, jazz, world, and contemporary experimental musics.

 When Covid pandemic lockdowns began in 2020, Henry Kaiser began curating & presenting a weekly series of pre-recorded music videos exclusively on Cuneiform's YouTube Channel for music lovers isolating at home.
 These "live" concerts are taped beforehand and not streamed - Henry discusses the process in aGuitar Moderne interview, "The New "Live"".
 Many videos in the series depict duets and larger bands, despite the program being called the "Henry Kaiser Weekly Solo Series".
 While many depict new or recent performances, other videos in this series are vintage footage of performances not available elsewhere (The Valentines' 1994 concert in the Fukuoka Dome).

-After lockdowns began to lift In April 2021, the series celebrated its one-year anniversary and converted to a monthly format, which continues.
+After lockdowns began to lift In April 2021, the series celebrated its one-year anniversary and converted to a monthly format, which continues!
 All 52 videos from the Henry Kaiser's Weekly Series and everything in the current Monthly Series are archived & available on Cuneiform's YouTube Channel.
-We invite you to visit Cuneiform Record's YouTube Channel to see the videos that Henry present on the first of every month.

 "Twenty-first century big-band music doesn’t get more exciting

 and impressive than this." – Jazz Times